-Trinity was ranked 15th in Europe in Politics and International Studies (QS World University Rankings by Subject 2016).
+Politics at Trinity is ranked 43rd in the world (QS World University Rankings by Subject, 2018).
 Political Science has been an important part of the curriculum since 1855 and Trinity has developed an international reputation for its research work on the European Union, comparative politics, comparative public opinion, international relations as well as democracy and development.